strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 ## Learning how to think reactive

 Reactive programming is completely different than imperative programming.
-It requires us to make a certain mindswitch.
+It requires us to make a certain mind switch.
-This mindswitch is rather important if we want to benifit from RxJS completely.
+This mind switch is rather important if we want to benefit from RxJS completely.
 We want to **stop thinking in specific actions** and we want to **start thinking in streams**.
 It requires us to forget a part of practices that we already know (at least for a moment).
 In [this article](http://blog.brecht.io/Creating-reactive-calendar-in-angular4/) we can find some tips and practical examples on how to start thinking reactive in RxJS.